Lussskki/SpaceWar/README.md

 ## Usage

-To run the game, you just need to open 'PlaySpaceWar.bat' file and enjoy. bat file allows you play only on windows.
+To run the game, you just need to open 'SpaceWar.exe' in this repo and enjoy. exe file allows to play.

 ## Instructions